-As we mentioned earlier, LimeVPN makes it an absolute priority to provide their customers with the best possible speeds.
+As we mentioned earlier in our LimeVPN review, LimeVPN makes it an absolute priority to provide their customers with the best possible speeds.
 The actual speed you will experience depends on your location and on your Internet service provider (whether they cap the speed or not) but you can rest assured that even with capped speeds and connections to distant servers you will still be able to stream multimedia and play games with no problems at all.

 The connections are stable and reliable, with little to no interruptions or speed drops.

 LimeVPN is compatible with all major operating systems, including Mac, Windows, iOS, and Android.
 The company does not offer apps for Linux-based systems just yet, but Linux users can still use LimeVPN – they just have to configure it manually.
 Setup is very easy for all the platforms and operating systems and it comes with some of the clearest instruction manuals we’ve seen so far.

 As far as the number of servers and locations go, LimeVPN is not the strongest provider in the VPN game, with some 19 servers in 10 countries and 6000 dynamic IP addresses.
 The service is present in the US, Europe, parts of Asia and Australia.
 Even though this is definitely not impressive, they claim to have one of the fastest VPN networks in the world.
 Their speeds really are quite good.

 As for the security, most standard protocols are covered – you get your OpenVPN, SSL and L2TP, as well as SSTP and even Softether.
 The encryption is 256-bit, which is definitely nice.
 The upgraded plan also offers static private IP and a dedicated private VPN node and there is also the NAT Firewall for additional protection.